kdlong/SMP_18_001_CWR/firstReading.md

 There is a probability that a fraction of events since late 2016 data have been lost due to L1 ECAL endcap prefiring.

-Did you take a look at the prefiring effect on forward jets with 2.25<|eta|<3.0 in 2016H on your analysis results?
+Did you take a look at the prefiring effect on forward jets with eta in 2.25 to 3.0 in 2016H on your analysis results?

+**TODO: Yes, this is the big one**

 # Comments from University of Pavia IR